teaaaaaaaa/GameBlitzFC/README.md

 the audio uses portaudio, the display uses openGL, and the file handling stuff uses tinyfiledialogs.

-the compiler is for ROMs, to run it, just run Main.exe.
+the compiler is for blitz assembly, to run the game blitz, just run Main.exe.